nsnarender5511/cpp-site/crules-website/docs/assets/images/README.md

 - Prefer SVG for diagrams and logos
 - Use PNG for screenshots
 - Keep file sizes small for better page load times

+## Logo Files

+Standard logo files are named according to the following convention:

+- `cursor++-logo.png` - Main logo for light backgrounds
+- `cursor++-logo-dark.png` - Main logo for dark backgrounds
+- `cursor++-logo.svg` - Vector version of the logo for light backgrounds
+- `cursor++-logo-dark.svg` - Vector version of the logo for dark backgrounds
+- `cursor++-icon.png` - Square icon version of the logo (PNG format)
+- `cursor++-banner.png` - Banner version of the logo for headers (PNG format)

+## Application Screenshots

+Screenshots of the application should follow this naming pattern:

+- `logo.png` - The main cursor++ logo (color)
+- `homepage.png` - The cursor++ home page or landing screen
+- `main-interface.png` - The main cursor++ interface

+## Deprecated Files

+The following files are from before the rebranding and are kept for reference:

+- `crules-logo.svg` - Old project logo before rebranding
+- `crules-logo-dark.svg` - Old dark mode logo before rebranding

 ---